CurtisMoostoos/MessageRouter/README.md

 - It will appy logic to determine such things as if a sender is allowed to send from a certain email address, check if customer accounts are active, check if recipients of emails have opted out, etc.

 ## Message Queue Broker
-- This is a wrapper over the message queue functionality and would be intended to the interface for all other applications/services that need to interact with the queus.
+- This is a wrapper over the message queue functionality and would be intended to the interface for all other applications/services that need to interact with the queues.

 ## Natural Language Service
 - Api which utilizes machine learning to classify the contents of an email to see if it violates terms of service.
 Hate speech for example.